Sistema de gestión de distribuidores para Nigeria y otros mercados africanos

 Table of Content

-What is a DMS
+What is a distributor management system

-A DMS manages the flow of stock, orders, claims, and payments between a brand and its distributors, and between those distributors and retailers.
-A complete DMS has two parts:
+A distributor management system (DMS) is software that manages the flow of orders, stock, claims, and payments between a brand, its distributors, and the retailers they serve.
+A complete DMS has two parts that work together.

-Most vendors sell only one half.
-That leaves a gap in your ruta al mercado.
-A DMS built for Africa needs both, because the continent’s distributor networks are large, fragmented, and directly tied to retail availability.
+Most DMS vendors sell only one half, which leaves a gap in your ruta al mercado.
+A distributor management system built for Africa needs both, because the continent’s distributor networks are large, fragmented, and directly tied to retail availability.
+BeatRoute is the only SFA-DMS that covers both on one platform.

 Distribution challenges in African markets